pyscript/docs/docs/beginning-pyscript.md

 Alternatively, [pyscript.com](https://pyscript.com) will take away all the pain of organising, previewing and deploying your application.

-If you decide to use [pyscript.com](https://pyscript.com) (recommended for first steps), once signed in, create a new project by pressing the "+" button on the left hand side below the site's logo.
-You'll be presented with a page containing three columns (listing your files, showing your code and previewing the app).
-The "save" and "run" buttons do exactly what you'd expect.

 If you're using your local file system, you'll need a way to view your application in your browser.
 If you already have Python installed on your local machine, serve your files with the following command run from your